I will praise Him!

 For the New Testament believer we see the fulfillment of this psalm in the salvation that was won for us by Christ at the cross.
 There the ancient powers of sin, hell and the grave were defeated.
 Death itself was vanquished through the resurrection of Jesus.
 In reality, the true enemies of the people of God are not foreigners or foreign nations.
 Our enemies are spiritual; they lurk within—within us.
 Salvation from those enemies was purchased at the cross with the precious blood of Jesus.

 Now here is a bizarre twist.
-Salvation arrives when we stop fighting.
-It arrives with our surrender.
+Salvation arrives with our surrender.
 It arrives when we surrender our lives to our Savior and kneel before our King on a cross.
 That’s a salvation worth singing about!

 Response: LORD God, I am so grateful for the salvation you purchased for me through the blood of Jesus.
 I want all the ends of the earth to know about that great salvation.
 Thank you, Jesus.
 Amen.

 Your Turn: Have you knelt before the King on a cross?
 Take some time to do that now.